Axinte Frunză: Final years and death

 Axinte Frunză was forced into retirement from teaching in April 1926, but was called back during July and allowed to continue until 1932.
 In mid-1929, he was working on a translation of stories by Chekhov, for which he had signed a contract with Ramuri of Craiova.
 He was still engaged with this project in early 1931, while also completing a version of Maxim Gorky's My Childhood, which he had purified of Gorky's own additions (while also restoring chapters not found in other translations); he complained to his editor, Ion Simionescu, about how "aggressive capitalism" had undermined his effort.
 He was no longer directly involved in politics.
 Botez recalls seeing him and Mironescu as bystanders at political rallies held by either the National Liberals or their National Peasantist rivals.
-They poked fun at both camps, suggesting that they were equally right to accuse each other of corruption.
+They poked fun at both camps, suggesting that the two camps were equally right to accuse each other of corruption.
 Frunză began reconnecting with the Bessarabian literary milieu, which was by then shaped by localists such as Nicolai Costenco, who were virulently critical of Greater Romanian centralism.
 In January 1932, he was announced as a would-be collaborator for Costenco's new literary magazine, Viața Basarabiei.
 Nour reports that Frunză was by then skeptical about Leninism and the Soviet Union, arguing that he ought to have been there to evaluate the claims made in Soviet propaganda.
 He remained optimistic about the prospects of Soviet collectivization, ridiculing agribusiness, and insisting that a collectivization program was needed at home.

 According to a plea made in court by Ionel Teodoreanu, the Frunzăs were evicted from their house in Iași after an ownership dispute, which had left Axinte distraught.
 They finally relocated to Bucharest later in 1932—once there, Zoe joined the PCR-led Anti-War Committee, as well as a series of antifascist organizations.
 As recalled by Călinescu, Axinte appeared to be dissatisfied with the move, and appeared often at Viața Romîneascăs offices to reconnect with other "Iași deportees".
 These included former pupils such as Păstorel and Alexandru A. Philippide—Frunză, who appeared generally young and spirited, had some trouble remembering them.
 Also briefly reunited with his former teacher, Crăciun observed that he regretted having left behind Iași and its joie de vivre, since Bucharest was not a place to "have a glass of wine".
 The author died in Bucharest on 9 June 1933, from what newspapers initially described as a "congestion of the brain".
 Mironescu later corrected the record, indicating that his friend had died after his first and only bout of angina.
 According to Cazacu, he was not known to be ill, but had been greatly affected by Arbore's own death.